eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 ####	Arithmetic Operators

-\S8.3 includes a list of arithmetic operators that wpork on scalars
+\S8.3 includes a list of arithmetic operators that work on scalars
 	and matrices \cite[\S8.3, pp. 141-142]{Eaton2016a}.
 	It includes:
 + "element-by-element" operators and functions broadcast to handle